erin-miller/erin-miller/README.md

-- 👋 hello, i'm erin!
+- 👋 Hello, I'm erin!
-- 🌱 i’m currently a senior computer science major learning python and java
+- 🌱 I'm currently a senior computer science major with experience in full-stack development, primarily back-end
-- 📫 you can contact me at erinm1018@gmail.com
+- 📫 You can contact me at erinm1018@gmail.com

 <!---
 erin-miller/erin-miller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.